Mail-in Voting by Military Voters and Voters who Reside Outside the U.S.

 - An officer or agent of your union.

-If you need help asking for a ballot, use Maryland’s online request system (link to OLVR) or complete the paper absentee ballot application.
+If you need help asking for a ballot, use Maryland’s online request system (link to OLVR) or complete the paper mail-in ballot application.
 For the paper application, the person can help you with Parts 1, 2, and 3 of the application and must complete Part 4.
 If you cannot sign the application, the person helping you should print your name in Part 3 and write his or her initials after your name.